Welcome to EDU - dedicated to the education of light-art photography.

 I personally like the feel of an illustration tool for my detailed light work - I couldn't find any on the market that suited my interest so I made my own called the Night-Writer - it has a durable body with a grooved hand-grip, a momentary LED switch for quick light-lines, and plug-in color-tips for textured red, orange, yellow, green, blue, purple and pink light-lines.

-Here are the basics in an illustrated comic:
+Here are the basics in an illustrated comic, 'How to: Draw with Light':

-Q3: Can you show me how to set my camera?
+Q3: Can you show me how to manually set my camera?

 A: Sure, here's a video:

-Q4: How about something more advanced, like light-painting a skeleton?
+Q4: How about something more advanced, like drawing a skeleton with light?

 A: I've made a video for that too: